-When to Call Your Doctor for Eye - Allergy
+When to Call for Eye - Allergy

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Doctor Within 24 Hours

 - You think your child needs to be seen

-- Eyelids are swollen shut (or almost)
+- Eyelids are swollen shut or almost shut

-Call Your Doctor During Weekday Office Hours If
+Call Doctor During Office Hours

 - You have other questions or concerns

-Parent Care at Home If
+Self Care at Home

-Home Advice for Eye Allergy
+Care Advice for Eye Allergy

 - Wash Allergens Off the Face: